 HootSuite even allows you (for a monthly fee of $29/month) to upload posts in batches via Excel and you can do this across multiple platforms.

-I’m personally a big fan of HootSuite because they have integrated with nearly every social media platform from Twitter, LinkedIn, Google+ and Facebook to YouTube, FourSquare, Tumblr and to even more stealthy ones like Reddit, Yammer & StumbleUpon.
+I’m trying out Post Planner at the moment, it’s a good place to start if you’re on a budget, but I’m personally a big fan of HootSuite because they have integrated with nearly every social media platform from Twitter, LinkedIn, Google+ and Facebook to YouTube, FourSquare, Tumblr and to even more stealthy ones like Reddit, Yammer & StumbleUpon.
 It’s like a one-stop-shop for nearly ever social media outlet.

 Choose Your Platforms Wisely

 By the way, you don’t have to be on every platform, choose the platforms that work best with your marketing and communication style.
 For example if you’re looking for business pros you may want to consider LinkedIn over Tumblr which tends to be much more casual and social.

 Remember it’s better to be consistent and share high-quality content on just one or two social platforms, than to stretch yourself out too thin on too many of them.